 - a.
 Accurately maintain and record both entries and show results, including verifying exhibitor and horse eligibility. - b.
 The Show Secretary shall be held responsible for collecting entry fees, office charges, etc., and for any fees collected for membership on behalf of PFHA or the region. - c.
 It is the responsibility of the region to submit complete and accurate show results to the PFHA, postmarked within 15 days from the last day of the show.
 If Open Classes are held during a show, the Show Secretary must break each entry down by age and sex, and then place the horses into the correct PFHA class number prior to submitting the show results to the PFHA. - d.
 Show results must be identified with Show Number, Judge(s) and the date of the show. - e.
-If submitting show results on disk use one disk for each show.
-Each show consists of one set of Judge's results even if classes are split between two (2) days. - f.
-Show results must contain PFHA class numbers, class placements, horse registration numbers, horse's names, owner's PFHA number, owner's name, exhibitor's PFHA number and exhibitor's name. - g.
-All forms necessary to report show results will be supplied to the Show Secretary upon receipt of the show package.

-- h.
-Incomplete or inaccurate show results from any show can cause deserving horses and/or exhibitors to lose a part of or all of their points earned at the show. - i.
+Show results must contain PFHA class numbers, class placements, horse registration numbers, horse's names, owner's PFHA number, owner's name, exhibitor's PFHA number and exhibitor's name. - f.
+All forms necessary to report show results will be supplied to the Show Secretary upon receipt of the show package. - g.
+Incomplete or inaccurate show results from any show can cause deserving horses and/or exhibitors to lose a part of or all of their points earned at the show. - h.
 In the event the Show Secretary does not fulfill requirements one (1) through eight (8), above, the Regional Group which sponsored the show will be subject to an appropriate fine. - 15.
 Pay to the winning exhibitors at the end of the show, any class awards or pay backs in stakes classes.